-I know that canceling your traditional baby shower must have been a very difficult decision, and the best way to get over what could have been is to throw yourself into a new project, don’t you think?
+I know that the internet is not the most fun place to have a baby shower and that canceling your traditional baby shower must have been a very difficult decision, but the best way to get over what could have been is to throw yourself into a new project, don’t you think?

 Create a schedule

 Even if you’re the type who doesn’t like to plan everything to a T, video calls can get pretty hectic, pretty fast.

 This is why it’s important to decide how long the party is going to last, create a timetable of activities, and stick to the plan.